chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 Malicious clients may exploit this caching behavior to use the cache as an oracle for the network activity of other clients.

-In this document, we propose a new EDNS(0) option that allows clients to mark queries as privacy sensitive.
+In this document, we propose a new EDNS(0) option that allows clients to control caching for improved privacy behavior.
 We specify recursive behavior when processing private queries and caching their responses.
 Usage of this option SHOULD only be enabled when running over a spoofing-resistant transport such as TCP, as recursive resolvers may choose to cache responses in per-user caches identified by network information such as the source port and IP.

 # Terminology

 The terms "Requestor" and "Responder" are to be interpreted as specified in {{RFC6891}}.

-- Private query: A query carrying the PRIVATE EDNS(0) option.

 # Cache Probe Privacy Attack {#attacks}

-Securing DNS traffic in transit via DNS-over-TLS has many benefits.
+Securing DNS traffic in transit has many benefits.
 Minimally, it prevents eavesdroppers observing queries and responses in transit.
 However, as this only protects the data channel, other privacy attacks remain possible.
 In this document, we focus solely on the cache probe attack outlined in Section {{introduction}}.
 We describe the attack